lias-laboratory/ontodbschema_v1/README.md

 ## Download

-The OntoDB schema can be downloaded at https://github.com/lias-laboratory/ontodbschema_v1
+The OntoDB schema can be downloaded into the _sql_ directory.

 ## Software requirements